arcosuc3m/grppi/CONTRIBUTING.md

 ## Thanks

-Thank you for considering contributing to **GrPPI.
+Thank you for considering contributing to **GrPPI**.
 Our aim is to make **GrPPI** useful for the software comunity at large.
 Any kind of contribution is highly appreciated.

 ## Why should you read this guideline?